synnksou/react-mqtt-chat-online/readme.md

 - `subscribe`: Used to listen to messages published on a specific topic.
 This command allows users to connect to a chat room and receive real-time updates as new messages arrive.
 - `unsubscribe`: Used to disconnect from a specific topic.
 This command allows users to leave a chat room and stop receiving real-time updates.
 - `message`: This event is triggered when a message is published to a specific topic.
 The application listens for this event and processes incoming messages, displaying them in the UI in real-time.
+- `connect`: This event is used for connect to MqttBroker.

 Using MQTT with React allows for a seamless real-time chat experience, and Chakra-UI provides a polished and intuitive user interface.
 With this application, users can connect with others in real-time and communicate instantly, making it perfect for remote teams, online communities, or anyone who needs to stay connected in real-time.